 Lap Band Shows Encouraging Results for Lower BMI Patients

-The study results were encouraging.
-Participants had an average excess weight loss of 65 percent at one year post-surgery, with as much as 85 percent of the group shedding at least 30 percent of their excess weight.
+The study found encouraging results.
+For instance, participants had an average excess weight loss of 65 percent at one-year post-surgery, with as much as 85 percent of the group shedding at least 30 percent of their excess weight.

-All of the participants were considered lower BMI patients, with either a BMI of 35–39.9 without an obesity-related condition or a BMI of 30–34.9 with at least one obesity-related condition.
+All participants were considered lower BMI patients.
+They had either a BMI of 35–39.9 without an obesity-related condition or a BMI of 30–34.9 with at least one obesity-related condition.

-In addition to the encouraging weight loss results, the study reported improvement in obesity-related conditions for many of the patients.
-Eighty-five percent of patients with diabetes saw improvement at one year, 64 percent of those with high cholesterol and 59 percent of those with high blood pressure.
+Also, the study reported some improvement in many patients’ obesity-related conditions in addition to the encouraging weight loss results.
+Eighty-five percent of patients with diabetes saw improvement at one year, 64 percent of those with high cholesterol, and 59 percent of those with high blood pressure also improved.

-Side effects were minimal to moderate and were resolved within a month.
-The results were maintained or improved at 2 years post-surgery, suggesting that the band is a safe and effective weight loss tool for patients who are moderately obese.
+Fortunately, patients found that side effects were minimal to moderate and subsided within a month.
+The results were maintained or improved at two years post-surgery, suggesting that the band is a safe and effective weight-loss tool for patients who are moderately obese.

 Lap-Band surgery does not require a reconfiguration of the digestive tract.
-Instead, an inflatable silicone gastric band is placed around the upper portion of the stomach to help manage food intake.
-The tightness of the band is later adjusted in the doctor’s office, without need for further surgery.
+Surgeons place an inflatable silicone gastric band around the stomach’s upper portion to manage food intake.
+Ultimately, doctors can adjust the band’s tightness during an out-patient visit to their office without the need for further surgery.

-You can learn more about the Lap-Band surgery and whether it is a good option for you by reaching out to Olde Del Mar Surgical.
-Schedule a consultation and we can discuss all your options.
+You can learn more about Lap-Band surgery by reaching out to Olde Del Mar Surgical.
+Schedule a consultation, and we can discuss all your options.
 We’d love to hear from you and help you along your weight loss journey!